zakkarry/retraktarr/README.md

 ## Troubleshooting

 -   If you are running from the source, you will need to run `retraktarr.py` in the root directory, and not in the retraktarr directory.
--   If you are having problems with old entries not being removed, feel free to use the -wipe command in addition, it will delete the entire **contents** of the list **without** deleting the list itself, and resync.
+-   If you are having problems with old entries not being removed, feel free to use the -wipe command in addition, it will delete the entire **contents** of the list **without** deleting the list itself, and then resync.
--   If you want to sync multiple "filters" (tag, profile, etc) to one list, consider running multiple times with your filter arguments and the additional -cat parameter.
+-   If you want to sync multiple "filters" (tag, profile, etc) to one list, consider running multiple times with your filter arguments and the additional `--cat/-c` parameter.
 -   Privacy can only be set when the list is first created, specifying privacy on an already created list will do nothing.
--   Unless a list is specified using `-list` - when you use `-all` or `-r -s` - each Arr will sync to the list specified in the config.conf file.
+-   Unless a list is specified using `-list` - when you use `--all` or `-r -s` - each Arr will sync to the list specified in the config.conf file.
--   Using filtered syncs with `-all` is not recommended, consider chaining multiple runs.
+-   Using filtered syncs with `-all` is not generally recommended, consider chaining multiple runs.
 -   Syncing an instance will only remove non-syncing media in its associated type.
-If you have a list with movies and TV added and run a Sonarr sync to it, it will only remove **SHOWS** that are not present in the sync. (excludes usage of -cat)
+If you have a list with movies and TV added and run a Sonarr sync to it, it will only remove **SHOWS** that are not present in the sync. (excludes usage of `--cat/-c`)
--   If you repeatedly get the same movies reporting deleted, but not deleting, this is almost certainly due to an outdated ID (usually TMDB) being associated with the movie on Trakt.
+-   If you repeatedly get the same movies reporting as deleted, but not actually deleting, this is almost certainly due to an outdated ID (usually TMDB) being associated with the movie on Trakt.
 Report it and give them the correct link.
 If after it's updated it does not fix it, create an issue with details.
 -   If you're getting timeouts during runs, particularly during `--wipe` or large list processing, use the `--timeout <sec>` command.
-Default is 30, increase it until you're list is processed completely.
+Default is 30, increase it until your list is processed completely.